mhdawson/google-drive-wrapper/README.md

   Error object with information as to why the downlaod failed.

-If the google file ends with the '.enc' file extension downloadFile will attempt to decrypt during the download.
+If the name of the file with the specified google Id ends with the '.enc' file extension downloadFile will attempt to decrypt during the download.
 Similarly if the file ends with '.gz.enc' or '.gz' then downloadFile will attempt decompress the file during the download.
-(Its still a TODO to make this optional)
+(Its still a TODO to make this optional).
+If decrypted and/or decompressed the '.enc' and/or '.gz' extensions will be removed.